edwardc91/drones_examples/README.md

 **Important!!!** The endpoint for drones, medications and loads managments require a authenticated user, you can use the endpoint [http://localhost:8005/api/token/](http://localhost:8005/api/token/) to get a valid JWT token

+### Environment variables
+You can add environment variables to the contianers modifying **.env** file.
+For example you can modify HTTP_PROXY var if you are running docker behind a corporate proxy or add custom variables for specific needs.

 ## Drone's battery history log
 ***
 A history log of the drone's batteries is save on the database and in a log file you can the database log on django admin in [localhost:8005/admin/base/dronestatuslog](localhost:8005/admin/base/dronestatuslog).
 Log is updated each minute for all the drones.